MossGoblin/factorization/README.md

 The y-axis are the calculated mean prime factor deviations.

 **antislope**
 As an additional piece of data I added the slope for each data point.
+The main goal of the graph was so see how much a number deviates from its ideal 'blow-up'.
 However in the early iterations I mistakenly calculated that slope in reverse - run / rise.
 And it's good that I did, because the values of that antislope are easier to read than the real slope values (4.005 is better than 0.2496).
-That's why the graph reports the antislope (1 / slope or run/rise).
-As it will become apparent later, the antislopes have a way of converging nicely to integer values, which can prove useful.
-I consider this error fortuitous, as I can not imagine I would have easily seen a pattern in the slopes.
+That's why the graph reports the antislope (1/slope a.k.a. run/rise).
+As it will become apparent later, the antislopes (well, and the slopes, really) have a way of converging nicely to integer values, which can prove useful.
+I consider this error fortuitous, as I can not imagine I would have easily seen a pattern in the values of the slopes.

 The lines that the points form on the graph are not real lines, but are very close.

 It turns out that if you round the antislope of the points to their closest integer, all numbers fall into families.

 The topmost line have slopes that round down to 4.
 Not only that, but the antislopes actually slowly converge to 4.
 The difference starts big (4.471 for 38), but that's to be expected, but at 166 the antislope is below 4.1 and at 1706 it drops below 4.01.

-The antislopes in the next line converge to 6q the next - 9, then 10 and so on.

 There are similar lines below the top one that converge on higher antislopes - the next one being 6, then 9, then 10 and so on.